 So, since all the standard things didn’t work for us, how did we do it?

-Two months or so ago, Dan and I just decided that once Aria’s current pack of nappies were finished, that was it, we were going to night time potty train her.
-We were waking up during the night with Maia anyway (growth spurts hey…) so it just made sense that we take Aria to the toilet while we were at it.
+One evening when we were chatting about it, Dan and I just decided that once Aria’s current pack of nappies were finished, that was it, we were going to night time potty train her.
+We were waking up during the night with Maia anyway as she was a newborn at that stage so it just made sense to kill two birds with one stone and take Aria to the toilet while we were at it.

-To be honest, what we did was really simple.
-As usual we popped Aria on the toilet before bath time and then we took her for what I dubbed a “dream wee” at about 10pm when we went to bed.
+To be honest, what we did was really simple and worked really well.
+As usual we popped Aria on the toilet before bath time and then we took her for what I’ve dubbed a “dream wee” at about 10pm when we went to bed.
 For the first week, we took her again at 2am, then the next week at 3am, then 4am, 5am and then eventually we left her to wake up in the morning before taking her to the toilet.
 Basically what we did was train her body and to be honest I am amazed at how well and quickly it worked!

-We still take her for a “dream wee” every night and I suspect that we will for a long time to come.
-But to be honest, it’s hardly an inconvenience and if it means a dry bed in the morning, then I’m happy to do it!
-Side note: I say “I” but actually it’s Dan that takes her every night.
+We still took her for a “dream wee” at 10pm every night for about a month or so after she managed to go through the night, but to be honest, it was hardly an inconvenience and if it means a dry bed in the morning, then I was happy to do it!
+Side note: I say “I” but actually it’s Dan that took her every night.

 I thought it would be helpful to include some tips from other moms who have night time potty trained their toddlers because as I’m sure you’re well aware by this stage of parenting, not every child is the same and different things work for different families; so here are some more pointers that you may find helpful: